OlivierLD/JOB/README.md

 #### REPL
 `REPL` stands for `Read-Evaluate-Print-Loop`.
-It is an interactive command-line console, that allows the user to type expressions in the corresponding language, and have it evaluated immediately, it is _very_ useful in a development phase.
+It is an interactive command-line console, that allows the user to type expressions in the corresponding language, and have them evaluated immediately, it is _very_ useful in a development phase.

 - Scala has one, just type `scala` in a terminal.
 - Groovy has one, type `groovysh` in a terminal.
-- Since Java9, Java has one too, type `jshell` inn a terminal.
+- Since Java9, Java has one too, type `jshell` in a terminal.

 Example of `groovysh`:
 ```